ergonode/docs/docs/backend/modules/channel.md

 ## Custom Export error

-If an error occurs during the export process, we may want to inform the user by presenting the relevant content in the export error list.
+If an error occurs during the export process, we may want to inform a user by presenting the relevant content in the export error list.

 For that we need to create custom error.
 We're doing that by creating new exception class extended from ```Ergonode\Channel\Infrastructure\Exception\ExportException```